alexyvassili/devman-async/lesson-2/README.md

 ### Linux
 1. Clone this repo
 2. It is recommended to create your own python virtual environment for the game
 3. Install pyalsaaudio: `pip install pyalsaaudio`
+**NB:** pyalsaaudio package has only alsaaudio module: c bindings for alsa library.
+Thus, python functions from pyalsaaudio was included fully in this project.
+See original library on https://github.com/larsimmisch/pyalsaaudio
 4. Install libasound2-dev: `aptitude install libasound2-dev`

 ### Windows